Frequently Asked Questions

 In some cases, we are not considered "in network".
 This means that while we will still submit claims to your insurance company, your benefits will be “out of network”.
 If this is the case, you may be subject to a higher deductible and are responsible for a greater percentage of the total therapy charges.

 Is Therapy a part of my Insurance Benefits?

-Please note that while your insurance may provide benefits for therapy, there is no guarauntee that they will cover the cost of therapy.
-Your loved one's diagnosis and plan of care are unique, so never assume that having benefits will mean payment for services rendered, Please remember that you are ultimately responsible for any services not paid for by your insurance company.
+Please note that while your insurance may provide benefits for therapy, there is no guarantee that they will cover the cost of therapy.
+Your loved one's diagnosis and plan of care are unique, so never assume that having benefits will mean payment for services rendered.
+Please remember that you are ultimately responsible for any services not paid for by your insurance company.

 We will submit claims to your insurance company on your behalf and upon receiving any denial for therapy, we will appeal, submit documentation, and make every effort to allow for therapy coverage to continue.

 Where can I find how much my insurance company is paying?